yonacz/yonacz.github.io/_posts/2009-05-15-edge-case-nested-and-mixed-lists.md

 ---
-title: "Edge Case: Nested and Mixed Lists"
+title: "Apa itu Arduino"
 categories:
-  - Edge Case
+  - Arduino
 tags:
-  - content
-  - css
-  - edge case
+  - arduino
-  - lists
+  - microcontroller
-  - markup
+  - avr

 ---

 Nested and mixed lists are an interesting beast.
 It's a corner case to make sure that